AlphaQuantJS/alphaquant/CONTRIBUTING.md

 6. **Commit using conventional format** (see below)

 7. **Push and open a Pull Request** to `main` or `dev` branch

 ---

+## 📏 Coding Standards & Best Practices

+AlphaQuant is performance-critical financial software.
+Please **read our [Coding Guidelines](./CODING_GUIDELINES.md)** to understand:

+- How to write high-performance, V8-optimized JavaScript;
+- Best practices for financial accuracy (avoid rounding errors, use integers/BigInt/etc);
+- Structuring modular code that runs in Node.js **and** browser;
+- Error handling, testing, and profiling recommendations.

+Following these practices ensures code correctness, maintainability, and speed.

+---